 When setting up a secure payment form, it’s critical that you get the security, coding, and connections right.

-2. Set up a secure hosting platform
+2. Set up a hosting platform

 3. Register your site

 Once you have an SSL certificate, you’ll need to register the site that you’ll be using to set up the online payment form with a digital authentication service.

 4. Build the payment form

-Online payment forms have less moving parts than full shopping carts, but the page still needs a “click to buy” link that takes customers to your secure server so they can input their payment information.
+Online payment forms may have less moving parts than full shopping carts, but the page still needs a “click to pay” link that takes customers to your secure server to input payment information.

 5. Find a processing solution with an applicable API